songzy12/citation_count_prediction/README.md

 * feature: get a bunch of features for specific author
 * model: using training set to train the model
 * predictor: use the model to predict results

+## References

+[1] Yan, Rui, et al. "Citation count prediction: learning to estimate future citations for literature."
+Proceedings of the 20th ACM international conference on Information and knowledge management.
+ACM, 2011.